 Where Can I Buy the Ingredients for Tom Kha Gai?

-You can find a lot of the ingredients for Thai Coconut Chicken Soup at your regular grocery store.
+You can find a lot of the ingredients for this soup at your regular grocery store.

 - Lemongrass